-We recommend at least 25 Mbps and suggest increasing your internet speed based on how many devices you have in your household.
+All things considered, we recommend at least 25 Mbps and suggest increasing your internet speed based on how many devices you have in your household.
 There is nothing worse than lagging out of a match just because someone starts streaming their favorite TV show while you're in the middle of your game.

-Ping or latency is how quickly information is sent from your gaming platform to the gaming server and back.
-This has a direct effect on in-game lag and can drastically affect your performance in an online video game, particularly multiplayer shooters.
-To ensure the quickest ping possible, we recommend a fiber optic connection as fiber internet tends to perform better when it comes to latency and lag.
-Additionally, if you plan on streaming your play time through a service like Twitch, fiber connections offer much faster upload speeds than a cable connection, meaning you will be able to provide the highest quality stream to your viewers that doesn’t stutter or tear.
+Ping — or latency — is how quickly information is sent from your gaming platform to the gaming server and back.
+This has a direct effect on in-game lag and can drastically affect your performance in an online video game, particularly in multiplayer shooter games.
+To ensure the best ping possible, we recommend a fiber-optic connection, as fiber internet tends to perform better when it comes to both latency and lag.
+Additionally, if you plan on streaming your play time through a service like Twitch, a fiber connection can offer much faster upload speeds than a cable connection, meaning you will be able to provide the highest quality stream to your viewers that doesn’t stutter or tear.

-Below are a few of the other things that can affect your online gaming performance
+Here are a few other things that can affect your online gaming performance.

-Generally, a wired connection is more reliable and quicker than a wireless connection which is why we recommend directly connecting your gaming device to your router.
-If this is not possible, ensure your device is as close to your router as possible and that the router is placed in an area away from walls or other items that may interfere with your connection.
+Generally, a wired connection is more reliable and quicker than a wireless (WiFi) connection.
+This is why we recommend directly connecting your gaming device to your router using an Ethernet cable.
+If this is not possible, ensure your device is as close to your router as possible and that the router is placed in an area away from walls or other items that may interfere with your wireless connection.

-Technology progresses quickly!
-While routers and modems can last you years when properly taken care of, we typically recommend you start shopping for updated equipment once your current modem and router are 5-6 years old.
-Keep in mind that while your equipment may still function properly, progress in various technologies may render your equipment obsolete and you may not get optimal performance out of your internet connection.
-This can be particularly important if you are connecting to the internet over WiFi.
+Technology progresses quickly.
+While routers and modems can last you years when properly taken care of, we typically recommend you start shopping for updated equipment once your current modem/router is more than 5 years old.
+Keep in mind that while your equipment may still function, progress in various technologies may render your equipment obsolete and you may not get optimal performance out of your internet connection.
+This can be particularly important if you are using WiFi to access the internet through your router.

 There are quite a few things to consider when deciding what you need to get for the best online gaming experience.
-When in doubt, keep in mind latency, how many devices you will have on your network while you game, and your equipment as these will have the most drastic effect on your online experience.
+When in doubt, keep in mind latency, how many devices you will have on your home network while you game, and your equipment.
+All of these elements will have an effect on your online gaming experience.